Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 alice: secret
 ```

-[Headers], if present, follow directly [method] and [url].
-This allows Hurl format to 'looks like' the real HTTP format.
+[Headers], if present, follow directly after the [method] and [url].
+This allows Hurl format to 'look like' the real HTTP format.
 Contrary to HTTP headers, other parameters are defined in sections (`[Cookies]`, `[QueryStringParams]`, `[FormParams]` etc...)
 These sections are not ordered and can be mixed in any way: